It’s mid-November, so you know you’re already thinking about them…

 We create so much anxiety about having a good time and enjoying the holidays that we often fail to do just that.

-This is on my mind today because my friend Michele recently posted this on Facebook:
+Several years ago my friend Michele posted this on Facebook:

 I’ve been thinking about Christmas cards this week.
 Specifically, about not doing them for the first time ever.
 I LOVE Christmas cards.
 I enjoy sending them and receiving them.
 I have fun selecting a design.
 But every year, they are a source of some stress for me.
 What photo will we use?
 Do we take our own or hire a photographer?
 How will I find the time to get them all done?